vash909/PyttiAPRS/README.md

 1. **Callsign & SSID** (e.g. `IK2ABC-7`).
 2. **Software identifier** (TOCALL) – a six‑character identifier; default is `APZ001` - In satellite comms you should use your WW Locator.
+   Callsigns and TOCALL are case‑insensitive; any lowercase input is converted to uppercase automatically.
 3. **Digipeater path** – a comma‑ or space‑separated list of digipeaters (e.g. `WIDE2-2,ARISS`).
 Hyphens are preserved inside callsigns.
+   The path is stored internally in uppercase, regardless of how you type it.
 4. **Latitude & Direction** – enter the numeric degrees (e.g. `45.67`) and select `N` or `S`.
 5. **Longitude & Direction** – numeric degrees (e.g. `7.89`) and select `E` or `W`.
 6. **Symbol table & code** – determines the icon shown on APRS maps.
 Table `/` is primary and `\` is secondary; the code is a single character (e.g. `>` for a mobile).
 Refer to APRS Symbol Chart for options.